Data Engineering

 In Plain English

 The subscriber pays only their own BigQuery compute costs for queries.
 They don't have to manage pipelines, credentials, or schema migrations.
-For them, the dataset looks and behaves like any other table in their BigQuery environment — they can join it with their own data, build dashboards on it, schedule queries against it, and apply their own access controls.
+For them, the dataset looks and behaves like any other table in their BigQuery environment.
+They can join it with their own data, build dashboards on it, schedule queries against it, and apply their own access controls.

 For data publishers, Analytics Hub eliminates the need for custom data delivery infrastructure.
 Instead of building S3 push pipelines, SFTP transfers, or bespoke API integrations for each customer, VectorFin lists once on Analytics Hub and all subscribing BigQuery customers get automatic access.